 Traditional banks, including Bank of America, PNC, US Bank, and Wells Fargo, have a special financing department for dentists and other healthcare providers.
 Working with an experienced banker can be beneficial as they’ve seen what’s worked (and what hasn’t) for other dentists and can act as an advisor.
 Some banks also partner with the ADA to offer lower fees and additional resources to dentists.

-How to Qualify for Dental Practice Financing
+How to Qualify for a Dental Practice Loan

-Lenders can set their own underwriting requirements, and they may vary depending on the type of financing you’re looking for and your plan for what you’ll do with the money.
+Lenders set their own underwriting requirements, and they may vary depending on the type of financing you’re looking for and your plan for what you’ll do with the money.
 If you’re looking for significant funding to start, buy, or expand your business, you may need to:

 - Form a business entity, such as a limited liability company or corporation

 - Have a business plan that you can share with the lender if you’re buying or starting a new practice

 - Have a history of paying personal debts on time.
 A personal credit score around 720 or higher can be important for getting good rates, although you can find financing with a lower credit score.